 After the end of the drop/add period, a student may withdraw from a course without academic penalty until the midpoint of the course, or when no more than 50 percent of the course has been completed, whichever occurs last.
 A student may withdraw from a single course only once.
 The course remains on the student transcript with a grade of "W".
 Petitions to withdraw from a course beyond this period would be approved only for serious and compelling reasons such as serious accident or illness.
 The approval of the instructor and the department chair are required on the petition form, which the student files in the Registrar's Office.
-If the petition is granted, the course remains on the student fails to complete course requirements without formally withdrawing, the grade will be determined by the instructor based on the grading policy and requirements as noted in the course syllabus (See Withdrawal from the University and Refund Policies).
+If the petition is granted, the course remains on the student record with a "W" grade.
+If the petition is denied or the student fails to complete course requirements without formally withdrawing, the grade will be determined by the instructor based on the grading policy and requirements as noted in the course syllabus (See Withdrawal from the University and Refund Policies).

-b.
 Academic Integrity